giacomoponzuoli3/KirunaExplorer/retrospective/retrospectiveSprint2.md

   - Total hours estimated: **5h**
   - Total hours spent: **5h**

 ## ASSESSMENT

 - **What caused your errors in estimation (if any)?**

    We made fewer estimation errors than in the previous sprint, this time we estimate well the time for the testing, but we overestimated the time for other tasks (like integration the frontend and backend).
+It took less time than expected beacause frontend and backend were developed by the same person.

 - **What lessons did you learn (both positive and negative) in this sprint?**

  ***Positive Lessons***:

-  1. **Increased productivity**: In this sprint we commited 3 stories and we completed all of them well and on time.
+  1. **Increased productivity**: In this sprint we commited 3 stories and we completed all of them well and on time, keeping the quality high.

   2. **Proper communication**: We had many comparisons on how to develop the frontend that helped to get a good result.